zoetzikra/overconfidence_in_EENNs/blogpost.md

+# Computational Uncertainty in Early-Exit Neural Networks: A Novel Framework for Efficient Inference

 # 1. Introduction

 The remarkable advancement of deep learning models has been largely attributed to the continuous scaling of neural architectures to unprecedented sizes, sometimes reaching billions of parameters [[3]](#3), [[4]](#4), [[5]](#5).
 While these models have achieved exceptional performance across various tasks, including natural language processing and computer vision, their deployment presents significant computational challenges [[6]](#6), [[5]](#5).
 The associated costs of inference, which accumulate with each instance of model deployment, have become a pressing concern in practical applications [[4]](#4).